 Conner’s tour-de-force is also on display in the catalog for IT’S ALL TRUE, itself a tour-de-force on everything Conner, from his dozens of styles, series and sets to dozens of essays on his history, ideas and effect, although the tapestry pieces and his anti-hippie aspect are missing.

-Contradictorily, Conner was close friends with many hippie heroes, from McClure and Hopper to the Pied Piper-in-chief, Timothy Leary himself, who joined Conner in Mexico, where he lived for almost two years and made the movie, LOOKING FOR MUSHROOMS (3 min, Beatles soundtrack, 1967).
-29 years later, he slowed it down and set it to a new track, by the new music composer
+Contradictorily, Conner was close friends with many hippie heroes, from McClure and Hopper to the Pied Piper-in-chief, Timothy Leary himself, who joined Conner in Mexico, where he lived for almost two years.
+Together they made the movie, LOOKING FOR MUSHROOMS (3 min, Beatles soundtrack, 1967).
+29 years later, Conner decided to revise it, slowing it down and setting it to a new track, by the new music composer

-, also a close friend (the versions are very different but both interesting).
+, also a close friend (the versions are very different but equally interesting).

-Regardless, when the hippies’ drugs, sex and solipsism came back to bite them in the ass, Conner was already there, investigating that story, although a few years later, he moved on to a more like-minded audience, the hippies’ usurpers and antagonists: the punks.
+Regardless, when drugs, sex and solipsism came back to bite the hippies in the ass, Conner was already there, investigating that story, although a few years later, he had moved on to a more like-minded audience, the hippies’ usurpers and antagonists: the punks.